tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 # Running TROP

-Install perl version 5 or newer
+Install ```perl``` version 5 or newer

-Open your terminal (on windows, macos or linux) Indicate the directory where you placed the above files
+Open your terminal (on windows, macos or linux)

+Indicate the directory where you placed the above files (or drag and drop the directory to the terminal window, which will fill the path automatically)

 ```
 cd C:/Users/tomsauv/my_analyses
 ```
 Run the following command:
 ```
 perl trop_v7.pl NA_all.fasta.2.5.7.80.10.50.2000.dat NA_all_tabulated_lengths.txt
 ```